yuanxili1/yuanxili1.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 welcome: Welcome to Yuanxi’s Homepage!
 ---
-I am a senior undergraduate student in Mathamatics & Computer Science at University of Illinois at Urbana-Champaign (UIUC).
-I am now fortunated to be working in CoAI Lab@THU advised by <a href="http://coai.cs.tsinghua.edu.cn/hml">Prof. Minlie Huang</a> and in Tencent WXG AI Lab.
+I am a Senior undergraduate student in Mathamatics & Computer Science at <a href="https://illinois.edu/">University of Illinois at Urbana-Champaign (UIUC)</a>.
+I am now fortunated to be working in <a href="https://ai.tencent.com/">Tencent AI Lab</a>@WXG and <a href="http://coai.cs.tsinghua.edu.cn/">CoAI Lab@THU</a> advised by Prof. <a href="http://coai.cs.tsinghua.edu.cn/hml">Minlie Huang</a>.

-My current research area is in Language/Text Generation and Deep Learning for Natural Language Processing and Dialogue System.
-And my exploration interests lie in the intersections of general Machine Learning theory, Natural Language Processing and Data Mining.
+My current research area is in Natural Language Generation(NLG), Deep Learning for NLP and Dialogue System.
+And my exploration interests lie in the intersections of Interpretable Machine Learning, NLP and Data Mining.

-Feel free to drop me an e-mail if you are interested in my research and want to discuss relevant research topic or potential collaborations.
+Feel free to drop me an <a href="mailto:{{ site.email | encode_email }}">e-mail</a> if you are interested in my research and want to discuss relevant research topic or potential collaborations.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.